MillionConcepts/pretty-plot/README.md

 conda activate pretty-plot

+pip install .

 ### Tutorial
 The Pretty Plot.ipynb file in this repo is a jupyter notebook tutorial for how to use pretty-plot.
-To access it make sure you are in your pretty-plot and your pretty-plot conda environment has been activated (see above) and then type:
+To access it make sure your pretty-plot conda environment has been activated (see above) and then type:

 jupyter notebook

 Now, follow the instructions output on the command line to open a juptyer notebook session in your browser (crtl+click on the url) and click on Pretty Plot.ipynb.

+### From the command line
+You can also run pretty plot directly from the command line.
+To do that, make sure your pretty-plot conda environment has been activated, then run the `pplot` command.
+For example:

+pplot /Users/username/Documents/spectra/marslab_file.csv

 ---
 The contents of this repo are provided by the Western Washington University Reflectance Lab (PI: M. Rice) and Million Concepts (C. Million, M. St. Clair, S.V.
 Brown) under a BSD 3-Clause License.
 You may do nearly anything that you want with this code.
 If you have any questions, leave us a Github Issue.